-The Adobe Group Entities are committed to taking action to assess and address modern slavery risks.
+The Adobe Group, which includes Adobe Australia, is committed to taking action to assess and address modern slavery risks.
 The measures described in this section are part of the global approach taken by the Adobe Group.
 Pursuant to the Modern Slavery Act, the Adobe Group has taken steps to identify the risk of slavery and human trafficking taking place in any of its supply chains and in any part of its business.

-The Adobe Group commits publicly to the Responsible Business Alliance ("RBA") Code of Conduct ("Code") and actively pursues conformance to the Code and its standards as a total supply chain initiative.
-The Adobe Group also requires business partners and suppliers to agree to its Business Partner Code of Conduct which outlines necessary management systems to ensure workers' rights are protected and includes abiding by its Labour Standards - Freely Chosen Employment, Child Labour Avoidance, Lawful Employment, Non-Discrimination or
+The Adobe Group supports the Responsible Business Alliance ("RBA") Code of Conduct ("Code") and the Ten Principles of the United Nations Global Compact ("UNGC"), and actively pursues conformance to them as a total supply chain initiative.
+The Adobe Group communicates these expectations to our business partners and suppliers through the Adobe Business Partner Code of Conduct, which outlines necessary management systems to ensure workers' rights are protected and includes abiding by its Labour Standards - Freely Chosen Employment, Child Labour

-Harassment, Freedom of Association, Safe Conditions, Working Hours, and Wage and Benefits.
+Avoidance, Lawful Employment, Non-Discrimination or Harassment, Freedom of Association, Safe Conditions, Working Hours, and Wage and Benefits.